-Using the completed Instructional Practice Guide, the Lesson Plan Analysis, and Student Work Analysis, consider the aggregate strengths and considerations for the lesson.
+Lesson: Using the completed Instructional Practice Guide, the Lesson Plan Analysis, and Student Work Analysis, consider the aggregate strengths and considerations for the lesson.
 Choose relevant Beyond the Lesson questions to guide longer-term reflection.

-Evidence of the Shifts and standards-aligned practice Areas where alignment to the Shifts and standards can improve Core Action 1: Ensure the work of the enacted lesson reflects the Focus, Coherence, and Rigor required by college- and career-ready standards in mathematics.
-Core Action 2: Employ instructional practices that allow all students to learn the content of the lesson.
+Evidence of the Shifts and standards-aligned practice Areas where alignment to the Shifts and standards can improve eflects the Focus, Coherence, and Rigor required by college- and andards in mathematics.
+Cara Action 2: Employ instructional practices th nat allow all students to learn the content of the lesson.
+Core Action 2: Employ instructional practices tr lat allow all students to learn the content of the lesson.

-Evidence of the Shifts and standards-aligned practice Areas where alignment to the Shifts and standards can improve Core Action 3: Provide all students with opportunities to exhibit mathematical practices while engaging with the content of the lesson.
-Pavor id the Lesson questions to guide longer-term reflection.
+Evidence of the Shifts and standards-aligned practice Areas where alignment to the Shifts and standards can improve exhibit mathematical practices while engaging with the content the lesson.
+Beyond the Lesson Choose relevant Beyond the Lesson questions to guide longer-term reflection. enouse relevant beyond the bessen questions to guide longer term replections